 Rather than an ad hoc approach, look at implementing a holistic digital workplace framework with the right people, processes and technology to deliver an exceptional experience for everyone - from head office to remote employees.

 In this blog post, we explore 6 key areas not to overlook when setting up, optimising and improving your digital workplace.
-This will help you combat social isolation, low morale and disengagement, while boosting collaboration, communication and productivity within your organisation.
+This will help you deliver a great digital experience to combat social isolation, low morale and disengagement, while boosting collaboration, communication and productivity within your organisation.

 1. Start With Your People

 Chances are you’ve set up the core connectivity and basic collaboration tools staff need to start working remotely, such as Office 365, a virtual conferencing app, an instant messaging platform and access to shared drives via VPN.
-Now it's time to dig deeper.
+Now it's time to dig deeper and effectively support your remote workforce long-term.

 Find representatives across your organisation to gather insights.
 At minimum, talk to the head of different departments and/or locations.